Kazusa42/Project1/README.md

 2. Rewrite "configure.py" to globally control the whole project.
 3. Codes has been tested on train.py.
 (Training process is OK)

+### Ver 1.1, update on 04/27/2022
+1. Add ConvNeXt as backbone structure.
+2. Add backbone.py to manage backbone structures.
+Make "./nets/yolo.py" more readable.
+3. Training part had been tested.

 ## Code Structure
 1. "./nets" contains several backbone structures.
 2. If want to add more backbone structure(s), please add under "./nets".
+3. After add backbone, please re-write a _class_ method about new backbone in "./nets/backbones.py".
-3. Other part is complete enough.
+4. Other part is complete enough.
 Try not to change them.

 ## Train
 1. Change training schedule in "configure.py".